-"What now?" said Peter, dropping the mans arm, and jumping back a step.
-After a good minute of facial contortions, the old man gasped, "It's me back.
-It's gone."
+"What now?" he said, dropping the arm.
+After a bit of facial yoga, the man gasped.
+"It's my back.
+It's gone out."

-"God, you are an idiot," snarled the old man.
+"God, you’re an idiot," snarled the old man.

-"What should I do?" asked Peter, reaching down toward the man once more.
+"What should I do?" he asked, reaching toward the man.

 "DON'T BLEEDEN TOUCH ME!"